wiedehopf/graphs1090/README.md

 #### on the adsb.im install:

 - In the webinterface, use System -> Restore and supply it with the file you just downloaded
+- If your old system was 32 bit, you need to update adsb.im to beta before importing as that support is not in stable yet

 ### Ubuntu 20 fixes (symptom: collectd errors out on startup)